spacechase0/StardewValleyMods/JsonAssets/docs/author-guide.md

 2. Load the game and open the shop.
 3. The SMAPI console will show a `TRACE` message like this:
    > [Json Assets] Adding objects for shop IDs 'SeedShop', 'Pierre'.

-<sub>¹ These are IDs created by Json Assets, so they'll only work in Json Assets content packs.</sub>

 ### Context tags
 Supported for: objects.